vix993/FrontendForProffy/README.md

 This repository holds the Frontend for a project called [`Proffy`](https://proffys.vercel.app/), created during [Next Level Week #2](https://nextlevelweek.com/inscricao/2).
 In this bootcamp, we created a platform in which teachers can promote their services and students can get in contact with them.

 You can run it by cloning the repository.
-Execute the command `npm run start`.
+Running `npm install`, then executing the command `npm run start`.

 ## Requirements